• +1-703-684-6777

 Hoverbike P1 Specifications (defunct):

-• Aircraft type: Gas powered VTOL prototype
+• Aircraft type: Gas powered VTOL one person prototype aircraft

 • Piloting: 1 pilot

-• Cockpit: Open with motorcycle styled seating
+• Cockpit: Open cockpit with motorcycle styled seating

 • Estimated maximum altitude: 3,048 meters (10,000 feet)